Ero s onoga svijeta: Act I

 On the threshing floor of a rich peasant, Marko, young women are singing while threshing grain.
-Only master Marko's daughter Djula is sad: her mother had died and her stepmother, Doma, does not care for her at all.
+Only master Marko's daughter Djula is sad because her mother had died and her stepmother, Doma, does not care for her at all.
 Djula's voice awakes Mića, a young man whom nobody knows.

-While the women are comforting Djula and starting to sing again, Mića slides down from a big haystack on which he has been lying unnoticed – as if he had fallen from the sky.
+While the women are comforting Djula and starting to sing again, Mića slides down from a big haystack on which he had been lying unnoticed - as if he had fallen from the sky.
 The superstitious women believe him when he says: "I am Ero from another world!"

-He starts weaving a story about life "up there", delivering messages from their deceased loved ones.
-Djula's stepmother comes out and complains about their laziness.
-However, Mića sends her back into the kitchen by deceit, and thus, being left alone with Djula, tells her that her late mother has chosen him to be Djula's husband.
+He starts weaving a story about life "up there" and delivering messages from their deceased loved ones.
+Djula's stepmother comes out and complains about their idleness.
+However, Mića convinces her to return to the kitchen by deceit.
+Left alone with Djula, he tells her that her late mother has chosen him to be her husband.

-While they are discussing how to make her father, Marko, give his consent to their marriage, her father himself appears and drives Mića off, refusing to give shelter to a scoundrel.
+While they are discussing how to get her father, Marko, to consent to their marriage, her father himself appears and drives Mića off, refusing to give shelter to the scoundrel.

-However, Doma has also heard about this young man from another world and so, after Marko leaves, she makes inquiries after her late husband, Matija.
-Having heard that he is angry about her new marriage and her lack of respect for him, he adds that his pockets are empty.
-She, in a pang of conscience, gives Mića a sock full of gold coins to give to Matija when he sees him.
-Ero joyfully leaves.
-However, when Marko finds out about the money, he gathers men to go after Mića/Ero.
+Doma, who had also heard of this young man from "another world", seeks out Mića and asks him about her late husband, Matija.
+Mića tells her that, having heard about her new marriage and her lack of respect for him, Matija is furious.
+Mića adds that his pockets are empty and Doma, in a pang of conscience, hands him a sock full of gold coins to give to Matija when he sees him next.
+Mića joyfully leaves.
+However, when Marko finds out about the money, he gathers men to go after Mića.

 Act II

-In the mill.
-Sima, the miller, mills and sings joyfully until women crowd: each one is in a rush and he does not know how to please them.
-When Doma arrives with Djula insisting to be served at once, a quarrel bursts out.
-Djula tries to calm her stepmother down, but she turns against her and leaves furiously.
-Djula laments after her ill fate; Sima is comforting her and she leaves with women.
+At the local mill, Sima, the miller, mills and sings joyfully as the women start gathering.
+Each one of them claims to be in a rush and Sima doesn't know how to please them all.
+When Doma arrives with Djula, she insists they be served at once, which leads to an all-round quarrel.
+Djula tries to calm her stepmother down, but Doma doesn't listen and leaves fuming.
+Djula laments after her ill fate and Sima comforts her before she leaves with the other women.

-But, here is Mića, running away.
-He disguises himself into a miller's apprentice and meets the pursuit crying: yes, he has seen the swindler running towards the mountains!
-They leave their horses and continue the chase on foot.
-Djula comes back and he assures her that he took the coins just to make a joke out of it, and he persuades her to run away with him.
-When Marko and men return, a young shepherd comes informing them that he saw Mića and Djula running away riding Marko's horse.
+Then, we see Mića on the run.
+He had disguised himself as a miller's apprentice.
+When the angry mob catches up with him, they are unable to recognize him and Mića tells them he had seen someone running towards the mountains.
+The mob decides to leave their horses behind and continue the pursuit on foot.
+Then, Djula appears, and Mića assures her that he had taken the coins just to make as a ruse, and then persuades her to run away with him.
+When Marko and men return, a young shepherd informs them that he saw Mića and Djula fleeing on Marko's horse.